-Papers to be considered for publication should be sent electronically (in the form of a PDF file) to the Editorial Office via e-mail firstname.lastname@example.org.
+Papers to be considered for publication should be sent electronically (in the form of a PDF file according to Journal Template) to the Editorial Office via e-mail.

-Once you have submitted your manuscript, your article will be assigned with a unique Reference number.
+Once you have submitted your manuscript, your article will be assigned with a unique reference number.
 This number will be sent to corresponding author via e-mail to confirm that your manuscript has been received by the journal Editorial Office.
 After that, manuscript is taken into administration and reviewing process.
-If the paper is accepted for publication, the author will be asked to send the paper in editable LaTeX format.

 The journal aims to apply very high standards in accepting papers for publication and will publish results that are of significant interest.
 Papers dealing with applications will be limited to those that contain significant treatment of mathematics and not routine applications of mathematics.